Silver Banshee: Siobhan Smythe

-In the 2011 reboot of DC's superhero continuity, The New 52, Siobhan Smythe first appears in Supergirl vol. 6 #7 as a girl from Dublin who had immigrated to the United States to start a new life after her mother died, and to escape her father (the also-dead Black Banshee).
-She befriends Supergirl, and stood up to the National Guard who tried to gun Supergirl down, as she could clearly see that Supergirl had saved the city from Kryptonian Worldkillers, but is the only one who can speak her language.
-She invites Kara to live with her, and brings her along to a cafe where she performs music when her dead father, the Black Banshee, attacks, prompting her to transform into the Silver Banshee.
+In 2011, The New 52 rebooted the DC universe.
+Siobhan Smythe first appears in Supergirl vol. 6 #7 as a girl from Dublin who had immigrated to the United States to start a new life after her mother died, and to escape her father (the also-dead Black Banshee).
+She befriends Supergirl, and stands up to the National Guard when they attack her.
+Siobhan invites Kara to live with her, and brings her along to a cafe where she performs music when the Black Banshee attacks, prompting her to transform into Silver Banshee.
 The two fight Black Banshee only for Supergirl to be absorbed into the villain's body.
-While inside she relives nightmarish versions of her own memories and encounters Tom Smythe, Siobhan's brother.
+While inside, Supergirl relives nightmarish versions of her own memories and encounters Tom Smythe, Siobhan's brother.
 He explains how the Banshee is a curse passed down along his family line and how Black Banshee had plans for his daughter to join him in conquering the world.
-Tom had sacrificed himself in Siobhan's place, hoping it would end the curse.
-Instead he only managed to delay it.
-Fighting Black Banshee together, they succeeded in escaping and defeated him for good.
-Siobhan reverted to normal and was reunited with her brother.
-Later Supergirl left them, feeling she was only putting them in danger by being around them.
+Tom sacrificed himself in Siobhan's place, hoping it would end the curse, but only managed to delay it.
+Supergirl escapes and defeats Black Banshee; afterwards, Siohan reverts to normal and is reunited with her brother.

-Siobhan later appears in the Red Daughter of Krypton storyline, when Supergirl gets taken over by a Red Lantern Ring after a battle with Lobo.
-Siobhan transforms into Silver Banshee again but struggles for control over her body.
-Due to Supergirl's vulnerability to magic, Siobhan manages to hold her own against her and uses her sonic abilities to teleport herself and a berserk Kara from New York to the Catskill Mountains to avoid casualties.
-Unable to defeat Kara, she manages to convince her to leave Earth before she ravages the entire planet.
+In Dawn of DC, Silver Banshee begins dating Jimmy Olsen.